• Level 2

 Course Benefits:

-ABI awareness training helps you understand and support people with brain injuries, leading to better care, more independence, and a higher quality of life for them.
+Our classroom brain injury training equips health professionals with the skills to understand and support people with brain injuries, leading to better care, more independence, and a higher quality of life for them.

 Get More Courses: Mental Health First Aid Course and Understanding Bipolar Disorder Course.